microsoft/UnitTestBoilerplateGenerator/README.md

 Each mocking framework has its own pattern.

 ## Other features
-* Customize the unit test output via templates:
+* Customize the unit test output via templates: Just to go to Options > UnitTestBoiler PlateGenerator > Templates

 ![Options Screenshot](OptionsScreenshot.png)